Researchers at the Telethon Kids Institute have discovered a new drug combination that could help improve survival rates for babies with leukaemia.

 “We found that these models accurately mimic the diverse and aggressive features of cancer from very young patients.”

-“What we found was one drug in particular which enhanced the effect of an important drug that is commonly used to treat childhood leukaemia,” Professor Kees said.
+“What we found was one drug in particular which enhanced the effect of an important drug that is commonly used to treat childhood leukaemia,” said Professor Kees.

-Telethon Kids Institute researcher and Oncologist Doctor Rishi Kotecha said not only did this new drug make the existing drug more effective when used in combination, it also appeared less toxic than currently used drugs.
+Telethon Kids Institute researcher and Oncologist, Dr Rishi Kotecha said not only did this new drug make the existing drug more effective when used in combination, it also appeared less toxic than currently used drugs.

-“The reason we have such difficulty treating babies with leukaemia is because the treatment we use, chemotherapy, is very toxic to their small bodies,” Doctor Kotecha said.
+“The reason we have such difficulty treating babies with leukaemia is because the treatment we use, chemotherapy, is very toxic to their small bodies,” said Dr Kotecha.
 “It is very effective in destroying the cancer cells but unfortunately it destroys healthy cells as well.”

-“Our findings could see changes to the current dosage schedule, so babies are exposed to less chemotherapy when used in combination with the new drug.
+“Our findings could see changes to the current dosage schedule, so babies are exposed to less chemotherapy when used in combination with the new drug," he said.

 Researchers now plan to refine the timing and dosage of the drug combination with the aim for the combination to be integrated into future clinical trials.